AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 1. Navigate to the **[!UICONTROL Refine]** option within the **[!UICONTROL Preview]** window to access additional customization features:

-    * **[!UICONTROL Use as reference content]**: The chosen variant will serve as the reference content for generating other results.

     * **[!UICONTROL Rephrase]**: The AI Assistant can rephrase your message in different ways, keeping your writing fresh and engaging for diverse audiences.

     * **[!UICONTROL Use simpler language]**: Leverage the AI Assistant to simplify your language, ensuring clarity and accessibility for a wider audience.